exo-archives/aio-ecm-wcm/patch/WCM-2794/readme.txt

 *
 Risks and impacts

-Is this bug fix can have an impact on current client projects ?
+Can this bug fix have an impact on current client projects?

     * Function or ClassName change ?